POOYASP2/operating-system-notes/Shared resources.md

 ![alt text](attachments/section-6/Race-problem.png)

 Actually, the `count++` process is not a single instruction for CPU.
 May in the middle of that operation the CPU preempts the process and run other instructions and our shared resource changed in this preemption.
-So we must a solution for race problem. the lecturer presents these solutions:
+So we must find a solution for race problem.
+The lecturer presents these solutions:

 1. Disabling the interrupts
 2. SPINLOCK — BUSY WAITING